ADMINISTRATION:

 Built in red sandstone, like the cathedral, it originally formed

-grouped around a central courtyard with a defensive entrance gate,
+around a central courtyard with a defensive entrance gate, were

-dwellings of the Earl of Derby.
-The college was refounded in 1557,
+of the Earl of Derby.
+The college was refounded in 1557, but by

-but by the time of the outbreak of the Civil Wars, the buildings
+the time of the outbreak of the Civil Wars, the buildings were in

-were in a dilapidated state.
-Their purchase by Humphrey Chetham
+a dilapidated state.
+Their purchase by Humphrey Chetham almost certainly

-and women, and attracts young protégés from all
+women, and attracts young protégés from all over the

-over the northwest of England.
-It still largely maintains the
+northwest of England.
+It still largely maintains the original principle

 Engels spent many hours researching for his numerous